 Like many memoirs, Who I Am is especially strong in the childhood scenes.
 A highly intellectual, artistic and cheeky London kid, born at the very close of World War II to jazz musician parents who tended to drift into thorny situations and sexual affairs, young Pete Townshend felt keenly dislocated when his parents abandoned him to a creepy grandmother, leaving him with feelings of anxiety that inspired his first narrative song-cycle.
 A Quick One (While He's Away), which he wrote just before Tommy.
 The chapters describing these years are the most evocative in the book, but the intellectual journey into pop art, rock stardom and religious enlightenment that follows (Townshend is a lifelong follower of Meher Baba) keeps up a high pitch of excitement, especially during the near-insane period in which Townshend tried to follow the masterpiece Tommy with an even more ambitious rock opera called Lifehouse.

 The planned epiphany he staged for Lifehouse would fall utterly to pieces, leaving the band managers and engineers scrambling to fulfill a contract for an album while Pete Townshend nursed his cracked-up spiritual wounds.
-In one of the greatest moments of accidental genius in the history of classic rock, the scattered scraps of Lifehouse would magically fall into place to form the Who's most classic album of all, Who's Next, which would include the band's two biggest anthems of all, "Baba O'Riley" and "Won't Get Fooled Again".
+In one of the greatest moments of accidental genius in the history of classic rock, the scattered scraps of Lifehouse would magically fall into place to form the Who's most classic album of all, Who's Next, which would yield the band's two biggest anthems, "Baba O'Riley" and "Won't Get Fooled Again".

 There were a few more golden moments in the mid 1970s -- the Dostoyevskeyan album Who by Numbers, the awesome Ken Russell movie of Tommy -- but the Who had already started to suck by the time Keith Moon died a couple of years later (those who weren't there in the late 1970s may say that Keith Moon's death ruined the Who, but actually it happened the other way around, as a quick listen to the album Who Are You proves).